etan18/Obsidian-Notes/Cognitive Science/memory.md

 >
 >This paradigm supports the idea of **associative networks**, such that knowledge is stored as some pattern of synaptic connections and activations, and similar pieces of information are stored as similar circuits.

+**Ebbinghaus's theory**, also known as the forgetting curve, shows that memory retention decreases over time, with a steeper initial rate of forgetting which slows over time.
+His work also describes the **spacing effect**, which states that information is better retained when [[learning]] events are spaced out over time, rather than crammed together.

 ##### the multimodal approach, by atkins & shiffrin
 The multimodal approach breaks down memory into 3 areas.
 ###### sensory memory